lunchbag/hugo-blog/content/posts/company-of-one.md

 Something that I'm glad I didn't spend the time to automate at all was the referral program.
 If an existing user refers a new user and the new user subscribes to a plan, then both users will receive credit for 1 month.

-In the end, the referral program only brought on a measly 11 extra users.
+In the end, the referral program only brought on 11 extra users.
 It was not a pain at all to manually process rewards for those who did.
 If I had spent time conjuring up all the edge cases and automating this process, it would not have been worth the time investment.

 ## Keep low-hanging fruits in the back pocket